Skip to main content

 For Batler Mogaka, 26, a Kenyan American who came to the US at the age of 11, his disillusionment with all of electoral politics is weighing heavy on his decision.
 He may vote Green, or not at all, but the one thing he knows for sure is that he will not be voting for Harris.

 When speaking about those who are voting for Harris, Mogaka said: "This may sound crass, but you are climbing over the bodies of hundreds of thousands to go and cast that vote.
 That's just how I feel.
 And I'm not going to tell you not to do it, that's your prerogative.
-But it's something you want to live with."
+But it's something you have to live with."

 Mogaka echoed the sentiments of the other first-gens, saying that the potential blame that may be cast on those who are not voting for Harris - in fear of another Trump presidency - falls squarely on the Democratic Party.